 article 10 CONTROL & RISK OF LOSS

-As between the Parties hereto, HPL shall be in control and in possession of the Gas delivered hereunder and responsible for any damages or injuries caused thereby until the same shall have been received by Chevron at the Receipt Point.
-After such receipt of Gas, Chevron shall be deemed to be in exclusive control and possession thereof and responsible for any injuries or damages caused thereby until the same shall have been delivered for the account of HPL at the Delivery Point; provided, however, the Parties hereto understand and acknowledge that title to all Gas gathered hereunder shall at all times remain with HPL.
+As between the Parties hereto, HPL shall be deemed to be in exclusive control and possession of the Gas delivered hereunder and responsible for any damages or injuries caused thereby until the same shall have been received by Chevron at the Receipt Point.
+After such receipt of Gas, Chevron shall be deemed to be in exclusive control and possession thereof and responsible for any injuries or damages caused thereby until the same shall have been delivered for the account of HPL at the Delivery Point; provided, however, the Parties hereto understand and acknowledge that title to all Gas compressed hereunder shall at all times remain with HPL.

 article 11 billing and payment

 12 Billing and Payment.
-Chevron shall provide to HPL on or before the fifteenth (15th) Day of each Month, a statement showing the MCF and MMBtu of Gas compressed and transported during the preceding Month and the amount due to Chevron for services performed during the preceding Month.
-Payment by HPL shall be fifteen (15) days after HPL’s receipt of Chevron’s statement.
-Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Section 7.
+Chevron shall provide to HPL on or before the fifteenth (15th) Day of each Month or within fifteen (15) days after the date that Chevron receives the applicable meter statements, whichever is later, a statement showing the MCF and MMBtu of Gas compressed during the preceding Month and the amount due to Chevron for services performed during the preceding Month.
+Payment by HPL shall be made within fifteen (15) Days after HPL’s receipt of Chevron’s statement.
+Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Section 5.
 In the event that Chevron and HPL are each required to pay an amount in the same Month, then the amounts owed by each Party shall be aggregated and the Parties shall discharge their obligations to pay through netting, in which case the Party owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed.

 article 13 MISCELLANEOUS